-In addition, to the other policies of this section, the Phase 3 Lands are identified on Schedule "F5", which also identifies Phase 3 Sub-Area 3.1 and Sub-Area 3.2. to assist in the achievement of the Town's population target, approximately 3,056 residential units are forecasted to be developed in Phase 3.
-Approximately 1,600 residential units would be located in Sub-Area 3.1 and approximately 1,456 residential units in Sub-Area 3.2.
-Best efforts will be made to achieve a minimum density of 50 residents and jobs combined per hectare in the developable area of Phase 3 lands.
+In addition, to the other policies of this section, the Phase 3 Lands are identified on Schedule "F5", which also identifies Phase 3 Sub-Area 3.1 and Sub-Area 3.2. to assist in the achievement of the Town's population target.
+Approximately 1,600 residential units would be located in Sub-Area 3.1.
+Best efforts will be made to achieve a minimum density of 50 residents and jobs combined per hectare in the developable area of Phase 3 lands except for lands within the Old Elm GO Station Area, which will adhere to the Old Elm GO Station Area policies.